Sv443/ComputerCraft-Projects/Farms/SugarcaneFarm/README.md

 - Make sure the entire row of the y axis that the barrels/chests are on is empty, as the turtle will move there to deposit the sugarcane
 - Also make sure there is enough air above the farm if you are using the auto-home feature.
   The exact height can be changed in the settings, but 2 blocks of air above the sugarcane is the minimum and default setting.
+- If you're using a mod that speeds up sugar cane or cactus growth by a large amount (like [Snad](https://modrinth.com/mod/snad)), add 1 to the Y distance setting to make sure the turtle doesn't get stuck while moving to the dropoff point.

 ### Less important info:
 - When the auto-home feature is triggered, the turtle will move up (2 blocks by default) so it doesn't get stuck, then move in an L-shape to the refueling station, starting with the x-axis.